 Assault in Maryland is treated differently than in many other states.
-In other states, assault is separated from a battery, with each having a different legal definition.
+In other states, assault is separated from battery, with each having a different legal definition.
 Typically, assault refers to the threat of harm, while battery refers to actual physical harm itself.

-Common Assault or Second Degree Assault In Maryland
+Common Assault or Second-Degree Assault In Maryland

 Common assault or second-degree assault is considered to be the “lesser” of the two primary types of assault.
 This type of assault is generally characterized by the threat of offensive, unwanted physical contact (or the threat of it).
 Second-degree assault is further divided into misdemeanor or felony:

-- Misdemeanor second-degree assault is punishable by up to 10 years incarceration and up to $2,500 in fines.
+- Misdemeanor second-degree assault is punishable by up to 10 years of incarceration and up to $2,500 in fines.

-- Felony second-degree assault is punishable by up to 10 years incarceration and up to $5,000 in fines.
+- Felony second-degree assault is punishable by up to 10 years of incarceration and up to $5,000 in fines.

-Maryland First Degree Assault:
+Maryland First-Degree Assault: